Agriculture

 • Naturally Ventilated Polyhouse

 A naturally ventilated polyhouse is a basic and traditional type of polyhouse.
-It has climatic controlled features with drip irrigation systems, foggers, pest control systems, and ventilation control.
-They completely control the inside climatic conditions and helps crop to grow perfectly.
+It features climate control, drip irrigation systems, foggers, pest control systems, and ventilation control.
+They completely control the inside climatic conditions, and help crops to grow perfectly.

 • Environmental Controlled Polyhouse

-Environmental controlled polyhouse, On the other hand, is a modern type of polyhouse.
-It has additional functional features which can control humidity, temperature etc. It can cultivate the off-season crop with its salient features which makes it a more sophisticated kind of polyhouse.
+An environmentally controlled polyhouse, on the other hand, is a modern type of polyhouse.
+It has additional functional features that control humidity, temperature, and more.
+It can cultivate off-season crops thanks to its salient features, making it a more sophisticated type of polyhouse.

 • Polyethylene – Polyethylene is the most important component of a polyhouse as most of the polyhouses are made up of transparent polythene, which is tight, cheap and flexible.
-Polyhouses prevent thermal radiation thus, controls humidity and temperature.
+Polyhouses prevent thermal radiation, thus controlling humidity and temperature.

-• Heating Systems – Heating systems are used to cover polyhouses with jute clothing during day and night to maintain inner temperature in the absence of sufficient solar energy.
+• Heating Systems – Heating systems are used to cover polyhouses with jute coverings during the day and night to maintain the interior temperature when solar energy is insufficient.

 • Cooling Systems – In hot weather conditions, cooling systems are required.
-The cooling of polyhouse is done by providing adequate ventilation and removing the internal air of polyhouse out of it.
-It can be natural or by installing high power fans.
+The cooling of a polyhouse is done by providing adequate ventilation and removing the internal air from the polyhouse.
+It can be natural or by installing high-power fans.

-• Watering Systems – Water systems are used to test the quality of the water before installing the polyhouse.
-The water sources should be checked properly.
-Micro irrigation systems like drip irrigation and sprinklers can be used.
-A PVC tube, pump and filtration systems are used in drip irrigation.
+• Watering Systems – Water systems are used to test water quality before installing the polyhouse.
+Water sources should be properly checked.
+Micro-irrigation systems, such as drip irrigation and sprinklers, can be used.
+PVC tubes, pumps, and filtration systems are used in drip irrigation.

-Polyhouses are used to cultivate off season crops under the synthetic roof.
-There are varieties of fruits and vegetables along with exotic flowers.
+Polyhouses are used to cultivate off-season crops under a synthetic roof.
+There are varieties of fruits and vegetables, along with exotic flowers.

 Fruits